Andree37/zsh-navigator/README.md

 - **`NAVIGATOR_ORIGINAL_PATH_KEYBIND`**: Sets the keybinding for returning to the original directory (default is `Ctrl+h`).
 - **`NAVIGATOR_STRUCTURE`**: Configures workspace organization (`workspace`, `workspace_src`, or `unsorted`).
 - **`NAVIGATOR_BASE_DIR`**: Specifies the root directory for navigation.
+- **`NAVIGATOR_WINDOW_NAMING`**: Enables or disables automatic renaming of the current tmux window based on the selected package name.
+  - IMPORTANT that this option is only effective in `tmux` mode and it requires additional configuration in your `~/.tmux.conf` file to work properly.
+See the [tmux configuration section](#tmux-configuration) below for details.

 ### Structure Options